auth0/docs/articles/flows/guides/mobile-login-flow/request-tokens.md

 ---
 # Request Tokens

 Now that you have an Authorization Code, you must exchange it for tokens.
-Using the Authorization Code (`code`) from the previous step, you will need to `POST` to the [token URL](/api/authentication#authorization-code-pkce-) sending also the `code_verifier`.
+Using the Authorization Code (`code`) from the previous step, you will need to `POST` to the [token URL](/api/authentication#authorization-code-pkce-) sending along the `code_verifier`.

 An example POST to token URL: